 Mitch Rossow, Designer, Artist, Geek

 Technology has changed and I love it.
-I’m a geek, I always want to know what’s next and have skeptical eye for the dumb stuff too.
+I’m a geek; a Maker, I always want to know what’s next and have skeptical eye for the dumb stuff too.
 I was working in CSS before anyone else and I fell madly in love with WordPress in 2007 and never looked back.
 Remember Adobe Flash?
 I never used it and never had a kind word for it.
 I have a fondness for books and Flash was video poking its nose under the tent and not in a good way.
 I always am thinking about how to share information and educate — structure, form and clarity.
 Speaking of clarity, while building a website for an artist, I developed an obsessively exacting system for photographing oil paintings without glare. something that turned out to be so effective that I upgraded to a 36-megapixel camera (the best Nikon makes) and now shoot for dozens of other artists.

 My main focus is building ‘responsive’ websites using WordPress and a collection of reliable tools & elements.
 My years of design, writing and photography provide me the real-world footing to complete the projects and deliver successful results to my clients.
 This isn’t a side gig or something I do because I want to play with technology.
 I love what I do, surfing the edge between art and technology.